pak21/tabletoptactics-data/schema.md

 * `subfaction_id`: reference to `subfactions.id` indicating the subfaction, if any, for this army (see "Factions and subfactions" below for details on the modelling).
 * `winner`: true if this army was on the winning side of the battle, false if it was on the losing side.
 Null if the battle was a draw or otherwise inconclusive.
   * Generally you can expect there to be one winning army and one losing army for each non-drawn battle, but in some cases (narrative shows) there may be more than one winner or loser.
+* `codex_edition`: the edition of the game the codex for this faction was released for - e.g. `8` or `9` for Warhammer 40,000 factions, or `2` or `3` for Age of Sigmar factions.
+  * This gives a clue as to which subfactions are relevant for a faction - e.g. 8th Edition Harlequins use masques, while 9th Edition Harlequins use saedaths.
+There is currently no attempt to model this relationship though.
+  * Yes, these are battletomes in Age of Sigmar.
+No, I don't care.

 ## Other tables